 Always practice responsible research.
 You should read and educate yourself before undertaking research with any chemical.
-The Psychonaut Wiki has some very helpful resources and information on 3-HO-PCE, so does The Third Wave and Set and Setting.
+The Psychonaut Wiki has some very helpful resources and information on 3-HO-PCE, so does The Third Wave.
 Never conduct research with a chemical without learning about it first.

 WARNING This product is not for human or veterinary use.